TechnitiumSoftware/DnsServer/APIDOCS.md

 - `domainName` (optional): The domain name to be used by this network.
 The DHCP server automatically adds forward and reverse DNS entries for each IP address allocations when domain name is configured.
 (Option 15)
 - `domainSearchList` (optional): A comma separated list of domain names that the clients can use as a suffix when searching a domain name.
 (Option 119)
 - `dnsUpdates` (optional): Set this option to `true` to allow the DHCP server to automatically update forward and reverse DNS entries for clients.
+- `dnsOverwriteForDynamicLease` (optional): Set this option to `true` to allow the DHCP server to overwrite existing DNS A record matching the client domain name for dynamic leases.
 - `dnsTtl` (optional): The TTL value used for forward and reverse DNS records.
 - `serverAddress` (optional): The IP address of next server (TFTP) to use in bootstrap by the clients.
 If not specified, the DHCP server's IP address is used. (siaddr)
 - `serverHostName` (optional): The optional bootstrap server host name to be used by the clients to identify the TFTP server. (sname/Option 66)